joeypiccola/joeypiccola.github.io/_posts/2018-09-30-puppet-tasks-via-powershell.md

 ## The Hard Way

+Lets begin by writign the code out manually so we understand what's going on with the `URI`'s and `Invoke-WebRequest`.
 In this example we'll use the Puppet task `powershell_tasks::disablesmbv1`.
-If we look at the task's metadata file we see the following parameters.
+If we look at the task's metadata file we see what it does via the descripton and what parameters it allows.
 To execute this task we'll make a call to the Puppet Orchestrator's `commands` endpoint.

 ```json
 {